Sister Society: Association Internationale Jacques Ellul

 Walter Brueggemann

 Walter Brueggemann is William Marcellus McPheeters Professor of Old Testament Emeritus at Columbia Theological Seminary.
-He is the world’s leading interpreter of the Old Testament and is the author of numerous books, including Westminster John Knox Press best sellers such as Genesis and First and Second Samuel in the Interpretation series, An Introduction to the Old Testament: The Canon and Christian Imagination, and Sabbath as Resistance: Saying NO to the Culture of Now.
+He is one of the world’s leading interpreters of the Old Testament and is the author of numerous books, including Genesis and First and Second Samuel in the Interpretation series, as well as An Introduction to the Old Testament: The Canon and Christian Imagination and Sabbath as Resistance: Saying NO to the Culture of Now.

 Cliff Christians

-Clifford Christians is Emeritus Professor of Communications and Media Studies at the University of Illinois, Urbana.
+Clifford Christians is emeritus professor of communications and media studies at the University of Illinois, Urbana.
 His PhD dissertation (Illinois, 1974) was on “Jacques Ellul’s La Technique in a Communications Context.”
 He is co-editor of Jacques Ellul: Interpretive Essays (1981) and author or editor of thirteen books and hundreds of essays, chapters, articles, and reviews in the field of media ethics.
 He has been a distinguished scholar or visiting professor at Chicago, Princeton, and Oxford.
-He served as Editor of the Ellul Forum (2000-2012) and was a founding member of the IJES Board of Directors.
+He served as editor of the Ellul Forum (2000-2012) and was a founding member of IJES.

 Robb Davis

-Jerome Ellul is a photographer, film-maker, and “family archivist” whose current major project is a documentary introduction to the life and thought of his grandfather Jacques Ellul.
-Jerome is the son of Jean Ellul, eldest son of Jacques and Yvette Ellul.
-Jerome has participated in the 2012 (Wheaton), 2014 (Ottawa), and 2016 (Berkeley) conferences of the International Jacques Ellul Society, as well in colloquia and conversations in France, often sharing previews and rough cuts of his work-in-progress providing rare audio and video glimpses of the life and work of Jacques Ellul.
+Jérôme Ellul is a photographer, film-maker, and “family archivist,” whose current major project is a documentary introduction to the life and thought of his grandfather, Jacques Ellul.
+Jérôme is the son of Jean Ellul, eldest son of Jacques and Yvette Ellul.
+Jerome has participated in conferences of the Ellul Society, as well in colloquia and conversations in France, often sharing previews and rough cuts of his work-in-progress, providing rare audio and video glimpses of the life and work of Jacques Ellul.

 Jeff Greenman

-Jeffrey Greenman (MA, Oxford; PhD, Virginia) is President & Professor of Theology and Ethics at Regent College (Vancouver BC).
-Jeff is author, co-author, or editor of eleven books, including Understanding Jacques Ellul (2012), The Sermon on the Mount through the Centuries; and The Decalogue through the Centuries.
-Prior to his career in theological higher education he held government posts in education and juvenile justice and was Canadian Executive Director of African Enterprise, a mission organization focused on evangelism, leadership development, and racial reconciliation in urban Africa.
+Jeffrey Greenman (MA, Oxford; PhD, Virginia) is president and professor of theology and ethics at Regent College in Vancouver, British Columbia.
+Jeff is author, co-author, or editor of eleven books, including Understanding Jacques Ellul (2012), The Sermon on the Mount Through the Centuries, and The Decalogue Through the Centuries.
+Prior to his career in theological higher education he held government posts in education and juvenile justice and was Canadian executive director of African Enterprise, a mission organization focused on evangelism, leadership development, and racial reconciliation in urban Africa.

 Joyce Hanks

-Joyce Main Hanks (PhD, Washington University) taught French in Costa Rica and Argentina and served until her retirement as Professor in the Department of Foreign Languages at the University of Scranton (PA).
-She is the translator of several books by Jacques Ellul including The Humiliation of the Word (1985), Jesus and Marx (1988), and Reason for Being (1990).
-Her extraordinary and relentless research also produced: Jacques Ellul: A Comprehensive Bibliography (1984, with later follow-up volumes) and the 500-page masterpiece, The Reception of Jacques Ellul’s Critique of Technology: An Annotated Bibliography of Writings 0n His Life and Thought (2007).
-Joyce was a founding board member of the IJES.
+Joyce Main Hanks (PhD, Washington University) taught French in Costa Rica and Argentina and served until her retirement as professor in the Department of Foreign Languages at the University of Scranton, Pennsylvania.
+She is the translator of several books by Jacques Ellul, including The Humiliation of the Word (1985), Jesus and Marx (1988), and Reason for Being (1990).
+Her extraordinary and relentless research also produced Jacques Ellul: A Comprehensive Bibliography (1984, with later follow-up volumes) and the 500-page masterpiece, The Reception of Jacques Ellul’s Critique of Technology: An Annotated Bibliography of Writings 0n His Life and Thought (2007).
+Joyce was a founding board member of IJES.

 Virginia Landgraf